 Increased pressure from brands on their agencies and vendors to extend payment windows is greater than ever

-Big brands such as General Mills and Chrysler have been throwing their weight around, putting their accounts into review of which payment window terms have reached a new low – or should we say high?
+Mega brands such as General Mills and Chrysler are seemingly throwing their weight around, conducting agency searches of which agency payment terms have reached a new low – or should we say high?

-Last month, General Mills’ new creative agency review reportedly demanded a payment window of 120 days.
+General Mills’ recent creative agency review reportedly demanded a payment window of 120 days.
 And according to a post on Digiday, “Chrysler succeeded in pushing its payment window to 180 days last fall…And around the same time…a big brand started asking for payment terms of a full year, according to the 4As, which received complaints from creative and media agencies about the terms.”

-While the client in that latter situation asked agencies to “work out a deal where on paper it looked as if the agencies had agreed to payment terms of one year,” we can only assume they’re having the agencies prebill far in advance and reconcile later.
+The client in that latter situation asked agencies to “work out a deal where on paper it looked as if the agencies had agreed to payment terms of one year”.
+Often this results in having agencies and vendors pre-bill far in advance and reconcile later.

-At least that’s what we work out with clients and agencies we work with, whether we’re handling a search or modernizing their agency contracts that have to include such burdensome corporate-wide payment windows that go beyond a 30-day period.
+At least that’s what occurs with some of our clients and agencies, whether we’re handling a search or modernizing their agency contracts that have to include such burdensome corporate-wide payment windows that go beyond a 30-day period.

-We wonder if client-side staff would be okay with being paid for their services rendered 120 days out.
+Wonder if client-side staff would be okay with being paid 120 days out.

-Is this what client’s really meant by wanting agencies to be their partners?
+Is this what clients really mean by wanting agencies to be their partners?